Skip to main content

 Addressing poor value

-It is important to take action to improve or remedy areas of poor value where possible.
+It is important to improve or remedy areas of poor value where possible.
 In some cases, decisions to change the scheme or elements within it rest with the employer but it remains your responsibility to address poor value as far as you are able.
-It is important that you are able to work effectively with employers in this regard.
+It is important that you are able to work effectively with the employer.

 Depending on the issue, there are various ways you can improve value for members.
 For example, it might be appropriate to:

-• challenge the relevant service provider directly.
-Refer to the guide on scheme management skills’ for further information on how to work effectively with and scrutinise service providers
+- challenge the relevant service provider directly: see the scheme management skills guidance for further information on how to work effectively with and scrutinise service providers

 The trustee boards of large schemes could also consider whether there is potential to negotiate lower costs, even if the costs they pay are the market standard for schemes of a similar size.